 PaceUP Invest is very important and valuable as we still see a lot of exclusion of Black people from full economic participation and this has an effect on wealth distribution, and accumulation.
 I, despite working in the finance industry for years, was nearly excluded till I decided to change banks.
 The power to choose where we put our money should not be taken for granted.

 According to a CNBC survey: Half of Black U.S. adults and 49% of Hispanics don’t currently own individual stocks, mutual funds, bonds, exchange-traded funds, cryptocurrency, or real estate.
 Meanwhile, 32% of Asians and 28% of whites reported not being invested.
-Broken down by gender, 59% of Black women aren’t invested in anything, compared to 48% of Hispanic women, 34% of white women, and 23% of white men.
+Broken down by gender, 59% of Black women aren’t invested in anything, compared to 48% of Hispanic women, 34% of White women, and 23% of White men.

 The gap can also be seen in retirement savings.
-The most glaring: Almost twice as many white men (63%) own a retirement account as Black women (32%), according to the survey.
+The most glaring: Almost twice as many White men (63%) own a retirement account as Black women (32%), according to the survey.
 Only 33% of Black men currently have a retirement account.
 Additionally, Black households generally have less family wealth, according to the report.
-It estimated a $330 billion disparity between Black and white families in the annual flow of new wealth, with 60% of that coming from inheritances.
+It estimated a $330 billion disparity between Black and White families in the annual flow of new wealth, with 60% of that coming from inheritances.

 The 2021 Inclusion Initiative report by LSE (United Kingdom) highlighted that Black women – regardless of whether they are from the UK or elsewhere– experience the most significant pay gaps, compared to all men and all other women.
 The most substantive differences for Black women were found in finance, professional services, and big technology sectors.
 In these sectors, significant differences in pay persist up to the top 33% of earners.

+I am yet to see such a report in Europe but I assume it will be worse than the US and in the UK.
 I speak to a lot of Blacks in Germany who do not feel they are included and do not know where and how to invest, or are being sold the wrong products.
-This is part of the reason why I started PaceUP Invest after 3 years of living in Germany and we have impacted a lot of people of different backgrounds to start investing by being inclusive.
+This is part of the reason why I started PaceUP Invest after three years of living in Germany and we have impacted a lot of people of different backgrounds to start investing by being inclusive.

 According to Bloomberg, data reveals that significant economic advancements have been made in narrowing the wealth gap for some racial and ethnic groups.
 However, structural mechanisms continue to impact generations, forcing the brunt of wealth inequality onto certain groups.
-For every £1 of white British wealth, Indian households have 90-95p, Black Caribbean households hold around 20p, and Black African and Bangladeshi households have approximately 10p.
+For every £1 of White British wealth, Indian households have 90-95p, Black Caribbean households hold around 20p, and Black African and Bangladeshi households have approximately 10p.
 This gap reflects the impact of historical discrimination and policy failures, such as the Windrush Scandal, compounded over time towards groups who have contributed significantly to the British economy.

 We need to start thinking: What legacy are we leaving for ourselves and our children?
 How do we build to become wealthier?
 How do we stop being in the bottom 5%- and become economically wealthy?
 What do we own?
 What rights do we have?